Frequently Asked Questions

 How long does the application process take?

 The Membership Committee and Board of Governors reviews and votes on all new applications monthly.
-In some instances, applicants have been tabled for the following month if further information is needed from the applicant or their sponsor.
+In some instances, applicants are tabled for the following month if further information is needed from the applicant or their sponsor.

 How long is my SOC membership term?